 Global Accessibility Awareness Day (GAAD) came and went last Thursday, as it does each year on the third Thursday in May.
 Once again, we missed it.

-Here’s the thing: we don’t mind.
+Here is the thing: we do not mind.

-The truth is, you can miss GAAD and still make a difference.
-You can skip the hashtags and still prioritise inclusive design.
-This is because accessibility isn’t a moment — it is a mindset.
-When you’ve carried out countless accessibility audits, as we do day in and day out, you know that it is not a checkbox or a deadline.
-It’s a process.
+When you have carried out countless accessibility audits, as we do day in and day out, you know that it is not a checkbox or a deadline.
+It is a process.
 A responsibility.
 A culture.

 As we approach 28 June 2025 and the enforcement of the European Accessibility Act, it is more important than ever to embed this thinking into every digital touchpoint.